 Vessels with different specifications of guns, crew and tonnage possess different characteristics under the rules.
-These differences are reflected in the different values assigned to each individual ship.
+These differences are reflected in the diferent values assigned to each individual ship.

 A. Guns: For game purposes, the total number of guns of each caliber is divided by 3 (except 42# guns, which are divided by 4) to determine how many "fire factors" of each caliber can be fired by the ship.
-Then, half this total may be fired off each side of the ship.
+Then, this total may be fired off each side of the ship.
 It will often occur that when using historical armaments of ships there will be odd numbers of guns left over after dividing by 3 to determine fire factors.
-Except for chase guns, which are explained below, fractional fire factors fire as if they were full fire factors; however, if they score a hit they do only a fraction of damage full fire factors of damage, and if there were two a total of 12 points of damage would be scored by the hit.
+Except for chase guns, which are explained below, fractional fire factors fire as if they were full fire factors; however, if they score a hit they do only a fraction of damage full fire factors score.
+Thus, if a single 18# fired and scored a hit it would cause only 6 points of damage, and if there were two a total of 12 points of damage would be scored by the hit.
 Taking an example to illustrate, a 36 gun Frigate mounting 36 individual cannons or carronades would be able to fire 6 fire factors off each side of the ship.

 Since one fire factor means one die rolled when shooting is done, it is a simple conversion to determine how many dice are rolled for each gun caliber.
-If the Frigate mentioned above mounted a total of 30-18# long guns, and 6-8# long guns, a broad-side from this ship would be represented by 5 dice for 18-pounders and a single die for 8-pounders.
+If the Frigate mentioned above mounted a total of 30-18# long guns, and 6-8# long guns, a broadside from this ship would be represented by 5 dice for 18-pounders and a single die for 8-pounders.
 Details on shooting and damage are in Part VIII.